De Finetti's dividend problem and impulse control for a two-dimensional insurance risk process

-Hence (\ref{Lemma31i})-(\ref{Lemma31viprime}) holds.
-Note that from (\ref{uciekabariera}) it follows that $\gamma_{2,k}>0$ and $\gamma_{2,k}^\prime>0$ ($k=0,1,\ldots$).
-The coefficient $E$ we choose in such way to satisfy last boundary condition (\ref{gornyrog}).
-Note also that there will be no more functions being linear combination of functions of type (\ref{2.5}) such that (\ref{2.9}) and (\ref{2.9prime}) will be satisfied since all coefficients are uniquely determined.
+Note that (\ref{uciekabariera}) holds also true since $\gamma_{2,k}>0$ and $\gamma_{2,k}^\prime>0$ ($k=0,1,\ldots$) by Lemma \ref{recc}.
+The coefficient $E$ is chosen in such way to satisfy last boundary condition (\ref{gornyrog}).
+Note also that there will be no more functions being the linear combination of functions of type (\ref{2.5}) such that (\ref{2.9}) and (\ref{2.9prime}) are satisfied since all coefficients of $V$ are uniquely determined.
+This observation completes the proof. \exit